New CD "High Tea for Poets" on hold until Fall...

-What a year of ups and downs.
-Because I will be touring some behind the new CD, I am choosing to delay its release until the coast seems clear to get around safely and reliably get out and play these new songs throughout the summer and fall of 2023.
+What a time of ups and downs.
+Because I will be touring some behind the new CD, I am choosing to delay its release until winter with the plan to safely and reliably get out and play these new songs throughout the summer and fall of 2023.
 I'm so sorry for the delay, but it is for the best.
 The all-acoustic "High Tea for Poets" features 10 songs on death and change accompanied by The Virtual Strangers, a collection of stellar string band players from across the US: In addition to Jeff on vocals and acoustic guitars, there's David Dick on banjo, Sean Staples on mandolin, and Roger WIlliams on dobro, all from New England; from New York Alex Weiss Hills on accordion and piano; from North Carolina Susan Anderson on fiddle; and Hoosier Ron Kadish anchors on upright bass.
 Songs include Big Switch, Pareidolia, How I Became a Ghost, Fear, Indiana, I'm So Anxious (bluegrass take on Southside Johnny oldie!), Love at the Funeral, Remembrance Day, Something New, and Sister Rosetta Goes Before Us (Sam Phillips cover).
 For a preview, look for Pareidolia and How I Became a Ghost on the site player.

 "Ride" - The Bloomington Community Song